Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Period of provisional measure)

-Article 17.The period to be prescribed by Cabinet Order, as provided for in paragraph (9) of Article 8 of the Act is up to a maximum period of four months; provided, however, that if the situation falls under any of the following cases, the period is up to a maximum period of six months, and if the situation falls under both of the following cases, the period is up to a maximum period of nine months:
+Article 17.The period to be prescribed by Cabinet Order, as provided for in paragraph (9) of Article 8 of the Act is a period of up to a maximum period of four months; provided, however, that if the situation falls under any of the following cases, the period is up to a maximum period of six months, and if the situation falls under both of the following cases, the period is up to a maximum period of nine months:

 (i)when it is made clear that an examination will be conducted to determine whether anti-dumping duty lower than the margin of dumping is to be imposed;

-(ii)when an exporter (only when the goods of the exporter represent a significant proportion of the total trade in the goods at issue; the same applies in the next paragraph) of the goods covered by the measure prescribed in paragraph (9) of Article 8 of the Act (hereinafter referred to as “provisional measure”) requests, in advance, a period exceeding four months as the period of the provisional measure.
+(ii)when an exporter (only when the goods of the exporter represent a significant proportion of the total trade in the goods at issue; the same applies in the next paragraph) of the goods subject to the measure prescribed in paragraph (9) of Article 8 of the Act (hereinafter referred to as “provisional measure”) requests, in advance, a period exceeding four months as the period of the provisional measure.

 (Provision of security, etc. for goods of new suppliers)

-(2)When the investigation referred to in paragraph (13) of Article 8 of the Act has been concluded, if it has been decided to abolish, pursuant to the provisions of paragraph (15) of that Article, anti-dumping duty imposed under paragraph (1) of that Article, the Director General of Customs shall promptly take necessary steps to release the security provided pursuant to the provisions of the preceding paragraph.
+(2)When the investigation referred to in paragraph (13) of Article 8 of the Act has been concluded, if it has been decided, pursuant to the provisions of paragraph (15) of that Article, to abolish anti-dumping duty imposed under paragraph (1) of that Article, the Director General of Customs shall promptly take necessary steps to release the security provided pursuant to the provisions of the preceding paragraph.

-(3)When it has been decided to alter, pursuant to the provisions of paragraph (16) of Article 8 of the Act, anti-dumping duty imposed pursuant to the provisions of paragraph (1) of that Article, if the amount of security provided under paragraph (1) exceeds the amount of anti-dumping duty so altered, the Director General of Customs shall promptly take necessary steps to release the amount of security corresponding to the excess amount of the security.
+(3)When it has been decided, pursuant to the provisions of paragraph (16) of Article 8 of the Act, to alter anti-dumping duty imposed pursuant to the provisions of paragraph (1) of that Article, if the amount of security provided under paragraph (1) exceeds the amount of anti-dumping duty so altered, the Director General of Customs shall promptly take necessary steps to release the amount of security corresponding to the excess amount of the security.

 (Consultations, etc. on investigation)

-Article 18.The Minister of Finance, the Minister having jurisdiction over the Japanese industry provided for in paragraph (1) of Article 8 of the Act (hereinafter in this Article referred to as “the Minister having jurisdiction over the industry”) and the Minister of Economy, Trade and Industry, if it is found necessary to initiate an investigation, notify each other of that fact.
-In this case, the Minister of Finance, the Minister having jurisdiction over the industry and the Minister of Economy, Trade and Industry keep in close contact with each other (including transmitting from the Minister of Finance to the Minister having jurisdiction over the industry and the Minister of the Economy, Trade and Industry copies of documents submitted pursuant to the provisions of paragraphs (1) to (5) of Article 7 and paragraph (1) of Article 14) with respect to the investigation (including handling of the results of the investigation) and the undertaking prescribed in paragraph (7) of Article 8 of the Act, and any important matters involved are to be determined through consultation with each other.
+Article 18.The Minister of Finance, the Minister having jurisdiction over the Japanese industry provided for in paragraph (1) of Article 8 of the Act (hereinafter in this Article referred to as “the Minister having jurisdiction over the industry”) and the Minister of Economy, Trade and Industry, if it is found necessary to initiate an investigation, are to notify each other of such necessity.
+In this case, the Minister of Finance, the Minister having jurisdiction over the industry and the Minister of Economy, Trade and Industry shall keep in close contact with each other (including transmitting from the Minister of Finance to the Minister having jurisdiction over the industry and the Minister of the Economy, Trade and Industry copies of documents submitted pursuant to the provisions of paragraphs (1) to (5) of Article 7 and paragraph (1) of Article 14) with respect to the investigation (including handling of the results of the investigation) and the undertaking prescribed in paragraph (7) of Article 8 of the Act, and any important matters involved shall be determined through consultation with each other.

 (Refund)